pgMemento/pgMemento/README.md

 in the pgMemento schema provide information at what range of transactions the audited tables and their columns exist.
-After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs. pgMemento also saves data before `DROP SCHEMA`, `DROP TABLE`, `DROP COLUMN` or `ALTER COLUMN ...
-TYPE ...
-USING` events occur (at ddl_command_start).
-Dropping tables or schemas will lead to `TRUNCATE` actions whereas field changes will be logged as either `ALTER COLUMN` or `DROP COLUMN` events (both with `op_id` = 2 like UPDATEs).
+After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs. pgMemento also saves data from all rows before a `DROP SCHEMA`, `DROP TABLE` or `ALTER TABLE ...
+DROP COLUMN` event occurs (at ddl_command_start).

-**ATTENTION:** Data is NOT logged if DDL statements are called from functions because they can only be parsed if they sit in the top level query!

-If tables or columns are renamed data is not logged either, as it would not change anyway.
-Comments inside query strings that fire the event trigger are forbidden and will raise an exception.
-So far, changing the data type of columns will only log the complete column if the keyword `USING` is found in the `ALTER TABLE` command.

-Additionally, `CREATE TABLE` (`op_id` = 0), `ADD COLUMN` (`op_id` = 1)
-and `DROP TABLE` (`op_id` = 5) events are written to the `transaction_log`
-and `table_event_log` although no data log are referenced to them.
-For one of the next releases, it is planned to also revert such DDL events like DML operations (see chapter 7).
+For `ALTER TABLE ...
+ALTER COLUMN` events data is only logged if the data type is changed using an explicit transformation between data types with the signal word `USING`.
+Logs are not needed if altering the type worked without an explicit cast definition because it means that the current state of the data could be used along with a former version of the table schema.
+If tables or columns are renamed it is reflected in the audit tables but data is not logged.
+The same applies to `ADD COLUMN` events.
+As noted in 5.2., `CREATE TABLE` will only fire a trigger if it has been enabled previously.

+**NOTE:**: For correct parsing of DDL command, comments inside query strings that fire event triggers are forbidden and will raise an exception.
+At least, since v0.5 DDL changes executed from inside functions can be extracted correctly.

-### 6.3.
+### 6.4.
 Query the logs

 The logged information can already be of use, e.g. list all transactions that had an effect on a certain column by using the `?` operator: